 We would also like to extend our appreciation to the Lacrosse Hall of Fame in New Westminster, British Columbia and the Public Archives of Canada in Ottawa for their assistance in preserving our legacy with such care and dedication.

-Thanks also to Mike Mitchell, Director of the North American Indian Travelling College for his contribution.
+Thanks also to Mike Mitchell, Director of the Native North American Travelling College for his contribution.

 The roots of our country lay in many cultural soils, and Canadian society has grown and benefited from the contributions of people of many cultural backgrounds.
 The English and French are recognized as the dominant influences in the creation of this country and the foundation of our nation.